Energy, entropy, and arbitrage: Applications

 When $\lambda$ is constant-weighted, we have $\lambda(t)=\lambda(t+1)\equiv \lambda$.
 This allows us to combine the three terms above and get

-where the notations are self explanatory.
-Since we have energy-entropy portfolios within each sector and a constant weighted portfolio among the sectors, each of the $\Delta D^{\cdot}_{\cdot}(t)$ terms are non-negative.
-This shows that $\Delta D(t) \ge 0$ and proves that $\pi$ is an energy-entropy portfolio.
+where the notation is self-explanatory.
+Since we have energy-entropy portfolios within each sector and a constant weighted portfolio among the sectors, each of the $\Delta D^{\cdot}_{\cdot}(t)$ terms is non-negative.
+This shows that $\Delta D(t) \ge 0$ and proves that $\pi$ is an entropic-rebalancing portfolio.